docknetwork/dock-tutorials/did-resolving/README.md

 // Import some utils from Polkadot JS import { randomAsHex } from '@polkadot/util-crypto';

-// Import the dock SDK and resolver import dock from '@docknetwork/sdk';
+// Import the Dock SDK
+import dock from '@docknetwork/sdk';

 // Method from intro tutorial to connect to a node